JuanCarcedo/JuanCarcedo/README.md

 ## Python Language
 ### [Multiple Python programs](https://github.com/JuanCarcedo/jca-python-projects)
 This repository has the following small programs:
-- Flash Cards: A game to learn Spanish.
-- Turtle Crossing: Reach higher levels reaching the other side of the big road.
 - Dataframe Check: Class to do some basic first checks to a set of data in Pandas.
 - File check data: Initial checks (counting items) for txt files.
 - Files - Function Converter: Gather data from a file, execute the calculations required and then save the results into another file.